YINI-lang/YINI-spec/README.md

 # YINI-spec v1.0.0 Alpha 2
-**Y**et another **INI** markup language - `YINI` is a configuration file format (similar to INI-files) for computer software that consists of plain text with a simple structure, comprising of Key–Value pairs and Key-List pairs, grouped in sections.
+**Y**et another **INI** markup language - `YINI` is a config and settings file format (similar to INI-files) for computer software that consists of plain text with a simple structure, comprising of Key–Value pairs and Key-List pairs, grouped in sections.

 ## Short Examples
 A short example of how a `YINI` document file looks like: